UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

             --qscore_thresh               <Minimum mean base quality from basecalled sequence.
 For example, when set at 9 all reads with mean base quality below 9 will be filtered out from the fastq file.
 This is executed by Pychopper, therefore it only affects cDNA data analysis.
 This parameter will always be ignored by dRNA pipeline execution, there is no quality fileter applied by the pipeline for dRNA.
+IMPORTANT NOTE: There is a good chance that the fastq file you are using only contains "pass" reads, which are usuallt Qscore >= 9, therefore filtering by a Qscore < 9 will still result in only having reads with Qscore >= 9.
 Default: 9>

           --track_reads                  <logical, set to "True" if you want Bambu to keep track of read assignments to transcripts in the output ".RDS" file from Bambu.
 Set to "False" if you don't need to keep track of read assignments (smaller files).
 Default: "False">